BS in Natural Resource Science and Management with Emphasis in Forest Resources

 Degree Program Description

 The Natural Resource Science and Management degree with an emphasis in Forest Resources expands the knowledge base in fire ecology, silviculture, and forest stand dynamics in order for graduates to better address the challenges of managing forest resources in the 21st Century.
-The degree addresses the science, art, and craft of creating, managing, using, conserving, and repairing natural and human-dominated ecosystems, in a sustainable manner, to meet desired societal goals.
-The degree has elements that belong to the biological, physical, social, political and managerial sciences that are applied to conserving plant and animal species in forests, grasslands, rivers and streams, and urban areas.
-The degree also develops students' skills in working with diverse groups of people.
-Students with degrees in Natural Resource Science and Management with an emphasis in Forest Resources can find employment as community foresters, consulting foresters, ecologists, and resource foresters.
+Students with a degree in Natural Resource Science and Management with an emphasis in Forest Resources will be accredited by the Society of American Foresters and may find employment as community foresters, consulting foresters, ecologists, and resource foresters.

 Emphasis Area Requirements